Skip to contents

 Details

+This function extracts the raw decision vector for one run.
 The returned vector is in the internal variable order of the optimization model.
 Depending on the problem formulation, it may include:

-• planning-unit selection variables,
+• planning-unit selection variables;

-• action-allocation variables,
+• action-allocation variables;

-• auxiliary variables introduced for targets, budgets, fragmentation, or other constraints/objectives,
+• auxiliary variables introduced for targets, budgets, fragmentation, or other constraints/objectives;

 • and potentially additional blocks created internally by the model builder.